ioccc-src/winner/faq.md

     * Directories to be made.
     * Required files (`prog.c`, `Makefile` and `remarks.md`) to be copied.
     * Non-required files to be copied.
-    * The user is asked to verify each list, including the list of files to be added, and if the user says it is not OK the program will abort.
+    * The user is asked to verify each list, including the lists of directories and files to be made/copied, and if the user says it is not OK the program will abort.
 6. Make any directories if necessary (under `workdir/submit.USERNAME-SLOT.TIMESTAMP` i.e. the submission directory).
     * Directories **MUST** be and are made with mode `0755`.
     * If any directory is not this mode `txzchk(1)` will flag it.
 7. The non-ignored files are copied to their respective directories under the submission directory.
-    * `try.sh` and `try.alt.sh` MUST be and are copied as mode `0555`.
+    * `try.sh` and `try.alt.sh` **MUST** be and are copied as mode `0555`.
     * All other files **MUST** be and are copied as mode `0444`.
-    * Anything else is an error and `txzchk(1)` will flag this.
+    * Anything else will be flagged by `txzchk(1)`.
 8. `cd submit.USERNAME-SLOT.TIMESTAMP` (i.e. switch to submission directory).
 9. `make -f Makefile clobber`.
-    * If this fails it is not an error but you are warned about it (even so, see [Rule 20](next/rules.html#rule20)).
+    * If this fails it is not an error but you are warned about it (it is an error only if the `Makefile` does not exist); even so, see [Rule 20](next/rules.html#rule20).
 10. Traverse the new tree from `.` with additional steps from (4).
     * If any file has an ignored directory name in it, it is an error.
     * If a symlink is found it is an error.
+    * If any file type other than a directory or regular file exists it is an error.
     * If a forbidden filename exists it is an error.
-    * If any file or directory starts with `/` or is not POSIX plus + safe chars only it is an error.
+    * If any file or directory starts with `/` or is not POSIX plus + safe chars only (see (4) above) it is an error.
     * If the depth is too deep it is an error.
     * If `prog.c`, `Makefile` or `remarks.md` are missing (or not readable regular files) it is an error.